hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/How-to-set-DNS-server.md

 `1.1.1.1` related to Cloudflare
 `8.8.8.8` related to Google

-## Setting DNS server through the Hiddify panel
+## Setting DNS server through the HiddifyManager
 To do this, go to the panel settings and in the general settings section, put the desired server in the DNS server field.
 The work is done.

 <div align=center markdown=1>

 <img src="https://github.com/hiddify/hiddify-config/assets/125398461/1145521a-cfd2-492b-99d0-83559c20ab15" />
 </div>